maham-vesali/Factorial-calculator/README.md

 # Factorial-calculator
-hello this program calculate factorial of a number
+this program calculate factorial of a number